CMSgov/bcda-static-site/_pages/access-claims-data.md

 You’ll receive a 200 OK response with the output URL(s) needed to download the data.
 In the example URLs below, 42 indicates the job ID.

 There is a separate URL for each resource type requested.
-The example below requested all resource types for adjudicated claims data.
+The following example shows a request for all resource types for adjudicated claims data.

 <div class="usa-alert usa-alert--warning usa-alert--no-icon">
     <div class="usa-alert__body">